sharonasw/beti_SessionManagement/README.md

 npm start
 ```
 2. Access the API endpoints:
-- **POST /api/login**: Authenticates users and generates a JWT token for
+- **POST /api/login**: Authenticates users and generates a JWT token for authentication
 - Body:
 ```
 {